LibrariesHacked/librarieshacked.github.io/_posts/2020-11-20-libraries-hacked-plans..md

 There were a few projects in the last couple of years that share features.
 Particularly the [Mobile libraries project](https://www.mobilelibraries.org/), [Libraries at home](https://www.librariesathome.co.uk/), and [Library map](https://www.librarymap.co.uk/).

 * They're prototypes.
 Not finished products, but showing uses of library data
-* They could do with help: collaboration on code, branding, user experience expertise, and data knowledge.
+* They need help: collaboration on code, branding, user experience expertise, and data knowledge.

 To bring projects like that together I've launched [Library lab](https://www.librarylab.uk/).
 This is designed to collect ideas for digital applications.
 Where anyone can get involved and contribute.